mzimbres/rtcpp/README.md

                     avail = p;

      We see that just a couple of instructions are used, which makes allocation and deallocation constant time.
-See the class node_pool for how I handle this.
+See the class node_stack for how I handle this.
+I would be very happy if I can do this in the new C++11 allocator model, but I do not know yet how to do it.

 Binary Searce Trees
 ===================

+Let me list some important facts about my implementation of a Binary Search Tree (the bst class)

+1) My implementation is not C++11 compliant as I still do not know how to the allocator model can solve my problems.

+2) The class is not exception safe if used with std::allocator as it can throw std::bad_alloc.
+However is is guaranteed to be exception safe if used with the pool_allocator.
+Actually all its member functions are noexcept.

+3) If it is used with pool_allocator the class is realtime.
+The time taken to allocate a node is constant and independent of the heap state.
+But since the tree is unbalanced no logarithmic time can be guaranteed and that may be undesirable in realtime applications.

+4) It is very nice to compare its behaviour using std::allocator and rtcpp::pool_allocator as the heap fragmentation performance degradation becomes evident.

+To play with the benchmarks use the program bench_bst.

 Compilation
 =============

   To compile you will need a C++11 compiler, CMake and Boost.
-This is the command I use on cmake:
+This is the command I use on cmake (maybe without all the optimization flags):

   cmake ../../rtcpp/ -DCMAKE_CXX_FLAGS="-Wall -Wextra -Werror -std=c++0x -Ofast -fipa-pta \
   -flto -funsafe-loop-optimizations" -DCMAKE_BUILD_TYPE=Release \
   -DCMAKE_CXX_COMPILER=g++ -DBOOST_ROOT=${BOOST}

-  I have experienced some strange problems with std::revers_iterators on gcc. for example:
+  I have experienced some strange problems with std::revers_iterators on gcc.
+For example:

   - Clang - Release : Tests succeed.
   - Clang - Debug   : Tests succeed.